Paracetamol: Musculoskeletal pain

-The benefits of paracetamol in musculoskeletal conditions, such as osteoarthritis and backache, are uncertain.
+The benefits of paracetamol in musculoskeletal conditions, such as osteoarthritis and backaches, are uncertain.

 It appears to provide only small and not clinically important benefits in osteoarthritis.
-American College of Rheumatology and Arthritis Foundation guideline for the management of osteoarthritis notes that the effect size in clinical trials of paracetamol has been very small, which suggests that for most individuals it is ineffective.
-The guideline conditionally recommends paracetamol for short-term and episodic use to those who do not tolerate nonsteroidal anti-inflammatory drugs.
+The guidelines of the American College of Rheumatology and Arthritis Foundation for the management of osteoarthritis note that the effect size in clinical trials of paracetamol has been very small, suggesting that for most individuals it is ineffective.
+The guideline conditionally recommends short-term and episodic use of paracetamol to those who do not tolerate nonsteroidal anti-inflammatory drugs.
 For people taking it regularly, monitoring for liver toxicity is required.
-Essentially the same recommendation was issued by European League Against Rheumatism (EULAR) for hand osteoarthritis.
+The same recommendation was issued by the European League Against Rheumatism for hand osteoarthritis.
 Similarly, the ESCEO algorithm for the treatment of knee osteoarthritis recommends limiting the use of paracetamol to short-term rescue analgesia only.

 Paracetamol is ineffective for acute low back pain.
 No randomized clinical trials evaluated its use for chronic or radicular back pain, and the evidence in favor of paracetamol is lacking.

 Headaches

-Paracetamol is effective for acute migraine: 39% of people experience pain relief at one hour compared with 20% in the control group.
+Paracetamol is effective for acute migraine: 39% of people experience pain relief within one hour compared with 20% in the control group.
 The aspirin/paracetamol/caffeine combination also "has strong evidence of effectiveness and can be used as a first-line treatment for migraine".
 Paracetamol on its own only slightly alleviates episodic tension headache in those who have them frequently.
 However, the aspirin/paracetamol/caffeine combination is superior to both paracetamol alone and placebo and offers meaningful relief of tension headache: two hours after administering the medication, 29% of those who took the combination were pain-free as compared with 21% on paracetamol and 18% on placebo.
 The German, Austrian, and Swiss headache societies and the German Society of Neurology recommend this combination as a "highlighted" one for self-medication of tension headache, with paracetamol/caffeine combination being a "remedy of first choice", and paracetamol a "remedy of second choice".